bitlap/smt/README.md

 - Note
     - `verbose` Whether to enable detailed log.
-    - `withFieldName` Whether to include the name of the field in the toString.
+    - `includeFieldNames` Whether to include the name of the field in the toString.
-    - `withInternalField` Whether to include the fields defined within a class.
+    - `includeInternalFields` Whether to include the fields defined within a class.
+Not in a primary constructor.
+    - `callSuper`             Whether to include the super's `toString`.
+Not support if super class is a trait.
     - Support `case class` and `class`.

 - Example